GSA/https/pages/hsts.md

 It's a clear and auditable commitment, and gives anyone overseeing an organization's transition to HTTPS a way of marking domains as "done".

-Zooming out even further: it's technically possible to preload HSTS for an entire top-level domain (e.g. ".gov").
-No top-level domain has yet done this &mdash; but as a comparatively small, centrally managed top-level domain, perhaps someday `.gov` can be the first.
+Zooming out even further: it's technically possible to preload HSTS for an entire top-level domain (e.g. ".gov"), as [Google first did with `.google`](https://chromium.googlesource.com/chromium/src/+/ea9dfef649a309a05c3b5c112150485836fbfcc7%5E%21/net/http/transport_security_state_static.json).
+As a relatively small, centrally managed top-level domain, perhaps someday `.gov` can get there.

 ## Configuration for common web servers